-In the event that the number of Offer Shares to be received by an Applicant, as confirmed by the Issue Manager and Underwriter, is less than the number covered by its Application, or if an Application is rejected by the Company, then the Underwriter shall refund, without interest, within five (5) Banking Days from the end of the Offer Period, all, or a portion of the payment corresponding to the number of Offer Shares wholly or partially rejected.
+In the event that the number of Offer Shares to be received by an Applicant, as confirmed by the Underwriter, is less than the number covered by its Application, or if an Application is rejected by the Company, then the Receiving Agent shall refund, without interest, within five (5) Banking Days after the Offer Period or on August 27, 2021, all or a portion of the payment corresponding to the number of Offer Shares wholly or partially rejected.
+All refunds shall be made through the Receiving Agent, at the Applicant's risk.